-I have tried to negotiate informally with with my landlord to extend my lease without any joy.
-Can a leaseholder make an application to the Leasehold Valuation Tribunal?
-Can you recommend a South Ockendon conveyancing firm to act on my behalf?
+I have attempted and failed to negotiate with my landlord to extend my lease without any joy.
+Can one apply to the Leasehold Valuation Tribunal?
+Can you recommend a South Ockendon conveyancing firm to help?

-if there is a absentee freeholder or where there is disagreement about what the lease extension should cost, under the relevant legislation you can apply to the First-tier Tribunal (Property Chamber) to calculate the sum to be paid.
+Where there is a missing landlord or if there is disagreement about what the lease extension should cost, under the relevant legislation it is possible to make an application to the LVT to assess the amount due.

 An example of a Lease Extension decision for a South Ockendon flat is 37 Lodge Court High Street in November 2013. the decision of the LVT was that the premium to be paid for the new lease was £25,559 This case related to 1 flat.
 The remaining number of years on the lease was 57.5 years.

 My intention is to acquire a ground floor flat in South Ockendon.
 Conveyancing lawyer has been waiting for, from the seller, building insurance documents.
 I was told today I was informed that the owner needs to forward the insurance schedule for the flat above as well.
 Why does my conveyancing practitioner need to check the insurance for the flat above?
 Is it really required?
 We have been waiting for the last month…